9 Subjects for Photography in Nepal

 Planning trip to Nepal and need help?

-Travel is not just about the places, but also the people residing in it.
-This small country is one of the most ethnically diverse nations in the world.
+Travel is not about the places, but also the people residing in it.
+This small country is full of ethnic diversity in the world.
 This multi-ethnic country offers a variety of faces to your camera.
-You will be surprised to find so much diversity within a tiny country.
+Surprising fact about Nepal is there’s so much diversity within a tiny country.

 5. Monks and Sadhus:

 This is a magnificent view; you must capture while you are in Nepal.
-Sunrise in Nepal is tremendously gorgeous.
-The magical golden sun slowly rises on the snow capped Himalayas while painting the sky with beautiful orange color and leaving every spectator spellbound.
+Sunrise in Nepal is enticing and gorgeous.
+The magical golden sun rises on the snow-capped Himalayas while painting the sky with a beautiful orange color and leaving every spectator spellbound.

-What do you feel about our list of photographic subjects that can be found in Nepal?
-Did we miss anything that should have been included in the list for Photography in Nepal?
+What do you feel about our list of photographic subjects in Nepal?
+Did we miss anything important on the list for Photography in Nepal?
 Please leave your valuable views in the comments below.